ncatlab/nlab-content/pages/8/3/3/8/18338/content.md

 ## Ideas and intuitive introduction

 The term _unnatural isomorphism_ is born of a wish to speak about things which appear very similar, but the similarity is less compelling than in other situations.
-Then, [[category theory]] is a useful tool to understnad the underlying reasons.
-Understanding situations of unnatural isomorphism can help to better appreciate [[natural isomorphism]]s, in particular, to appreciate that---contrary to what the adjective _natural_ may suggest---many isomorphisms that occur in nature are not natural in the technical sense, while many others are, and the natural ones are particularly efficient to work with.
+Then, [[category theory]] is a useful tool to understand the underlying reasons.
+Understanding situations of unnatural isomorphism can help to better appreciate [[natural isomorphism|natural isomorphisms]], in particular, to appreciate that---contrary to what the adjective _natural_ may suggest---many isomorphisms that occur in nature are not natural in the technical sense, while many others are, and the natural ones are particularly efficient to work with.

 ## Terminology